Unions NSW calls for gig economy to be regulated

 “Alec has received multiple warnings from Airtasker regarding the sharing of his contact details on his public profile, which is against Airtasker’s community guidelines,” Fung said.

-Unions NSW secretary Mark Morey, said on Friday that the gig economy has outpaced traditional regulation and needs its own dedicated body to ensure safety and licensing standards are met.
+Unions NSW secretary Mark Morey said on Friday that the gig economy has outpaced traditional regulation and needs its own dedicated body to ensure safety and licensing standards are met.

 “While there have been some improvements to wages and conditions on Airtasker, the reality is businesses establishing in the gig economy have a ‘catch us if you can’ mentality to regulation,” Morey said.